moorepants/eme185/content/pages/instructor-guide.rst

 For the second quarter of senior design, each team will meet weekly with their TA and the instructor for 50 minutes.
 This requires a small room for about 10 people with an AV system and a whiteboard.
+In the past, the design studio (Bainer 2071) has been used.

 Scheduling for these weekly meetings is somewhat similar to scheduling the design reviews, but it may be useful to ask for room availability in large blocks so back-to-back meetings don't require the instructors to move around.
+If you plan to use the design studio, get in touch with Jacob Kitada to check when classes are scheduled to be there.

 One extra concern for Spring quarter scheduling is Memorial Day.
-One solution is to make it clear to students when they sign up for a meeting time that they will have to move that week's meeting to Friday that week.
+A solution is to make it clear to students when they sign up for a meeting time that they will have to move that week's meeting to Friday that week.
 This will need to be taken into consideration when booking rooms as well.

-The design studio (CAE lab) may be a fallback if no rooms are available, but it's not ideal to take over the whole room for one group meeting.
-You'll have to check the lab schedule to make sure no other classes are using it.

 Meijo University Visit
 ----------------------

+Students from Meijo University in Japan will be concurrently designing and building the same project as two UCD teams.
+They will visit and sit in on design reviews as well as compete during the design showcase.

-On one of the visit days, the Meijo students and faculty, some (~10) of the EME185 students, the instructors, and some UCD professors will have a catered lunch.
+On one of the visit days, the Meijo students and faculty, some (~10) of the EME 185 students, the instructors, and some UCD professors will have a catered lunch.
+You can also invite EFL staff to the lunch.
 Make sure to schedule a room for about 50 people that is suitable for this.
 For catering, we have used Panera Bread in the past.
 You can go in to set up an order and let them know that the Meijo professor will come in or call at some point to provide payment information.
 Follow up a day or two before the lunch to make sure payment info has been provided, or they won't start making the order on the morning of.

 Set up a campus tour for the Meijo students and faculty.
 Use the `"other" large group tour <http://visit.ucdavis.edu/tourreg/groupTours/tourForm.cfm?gid=7>`_